artrugh/sitecore/DevFundamentals.9.3/TeamDevelopmentSitecore/teamDevelopmentSitecore.md

     8. Click Test
     9. Save

-3. Create a TDS Global Config Files
+- Create a TDS Global Config File.

     It helps to create new projects more efficient.
     The config works **accross all projects in the solution**.